Mechazo11/ros2_monocular_object_detection/README.md

 # ROS2 port of monocular object detection package

 This is a ROS 2 port of Benchun Zhou`s ROS1 [monocular_object_detection](https://github.com/benchun123/monocular_object_detection) package from his [point-plane-object-SLAM]() paper.
-My goal was to keep the implementation as close to the original implementation as possible.
-Hence, it mostly reuses the files and function calls but differs from how thirdparty dependencies are met.
+My goal was to keep this implementation as close to the original as possible.
+Hence, it mostly reuses the varialbes and function calls but differs from how Thirdparty dependencies are handled.
 If you use this package for academic work, please consider citing the original author's paper below

 ** Benchun Zhou, Maximilian Gilles, Yongqi Meng. **Structure SLAM with Points, Planes, and Objects**[J]//Advanced Robotics 36.20 (2022): 1060-1075. [[**Link**](https://www.tandfonline.com/doi/full/10.1080/01691864.2022.2123253)] [[**PDF**](./README_Picture/2022_Advanced_Robotics_Publication.pdf)]  [[**Slide**](./README_Picture/2022_Advanced_Robotics_Slide.pdf)]
  [[**Youtube**](https://youtu.be/nBbGTFeUh88)] [[**Bilibili**](https://www.bilibili.com/video/BV1JM4y167uT)]